Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 • Prospect Research

 Prospect research is an invaluable tool if your nonprofit wants to raise more money from planned and major gift donors.
-It allows you to dig into your database to look at past giving history and patterns.
+It allows you to dig into your database and external resources to look at past giving history and patterns, empowering your team to identify potential supporters and personalize donation requests for the greatest results.

 Paid Advertising